Plutonomicon/plutonomicon/numeric.md

 Numbers are a concept that is at the same time familiar in its generalities, but aggravating in its detail.
-This is mostly because mathematicians typically operate in the real line, which we, as computer scientists, cannot; additionally, as Haskell developers, we are more concerned with _capabilities_ than _theorems._ Therefore, working with numbers on a computer is, in basically every language, some degree of unsatisfactory.
+This is mostly because mathematicians typically operate in the real life, which we, as computer scientists, cannot; additionally, as Haskell developers, we are more concerned with _capabilities_ than _theorems._ Therefore, working with numbers on a computer is, in basically every language, some degree of unsatisfactory.